Olazo101/EDM-Portfolio/README.md

 This portfolio will contain copies of my Enterprise Data Management Lab Exercises

 # About Me
-I am a BS Information Systems student want to know more about technology, data management, and solving real-world problems through innovative digital solutions.
+I am a BS Information Systems student wants to know more about technology, data management, and solving real-world problems through innovative digital solutions.

 # Education
 - Elementary: Batug Elementary School